Frequently Asked Questions

 No you do not need a referral to book a psychology appointment, however if you wish to utilise the Medicare rebate then you will need to speak to your GP, paediatrician or psychiatrist first and get a Mental Health Care Plan.

 Waiting times vary from practitioner to practitioner.
-When you make your first appointment, the admin team will advise you of the waiting time (if any) for the therapist that most suits your needs.
+When you make your first appointment, the Client Care Team will advise you of the waiting time (if any) for the practitioner that most suits your needs.
 We recommend that you book several follow-up appointments when making your initial appointment so that there is consistency.

 Sessions are of 50 minute duration, except for: